dfuse-io/client-js/MIGRATION.md

 If you had a dependency on `Socket` class, the type for `send` and `SocketMessageListener` are now looser accepting any type instead of only `dfuse Stream API` types.

+### From `@dfuse/client@0.3.x to`next`

+The outbound message factory functions were deprecated.
+There is no replacement for this, we assume you don't have to create the outbound messages yourself.

+They have little usefulness right now since no public methods on the `DfuseClient` accepts directly an outbound message.

+Contact us if you would like a revision of this decision.
+Removed exported functions are:

+- `getHeadInfoMessage`
+- `getTableRowsMessage`
+- `getActionTracesMessage`
+- `getTransactionLifecycleMessage`